-It is not professional or moral to discuss details of an investigation with anyone other than the people involved.
+Discussing the details of an investigation with anyone other than the people involved is not professional or moral.
 Slipping up on this front can result in further harassment for the person who filed the initial complaint.

 3. Develop Strong Leaders

 A strong team starts with strong leadership.
-Hire people for leadership positions that show a strong commitment to mitigating harassment in all its forms.
+Hire people for leadership positions with a strong commitment to mitigating harassment in all its forms.
 Ask management candidates questions about harassment scenarios in their interviews.

-And once they have been hired, offer them additional harassment trainings.
+And once they have been hired, offer them additional harassment training.
 By choosing good leaders, you set the tone for your entire team.

 While having an airtight handbook is a good first step, many employees don’t refer back to it past their hiring date.
-That means that you need to host recurring sexual harassment trainings to keep the information relevant.
+You must host recurring sexual harassment training to keep the information relevant.

-These trainings should be given to your whole staff, especially your leadership team.
-They should teach employees how to recognize sexual misconduct in the workplace, and how to handle it when they see it.
+This training should be given to your whole staff, especially your leadership team.
+They should teach employees how to recognize sexual misconduct in the workplace and handle it when they see it.

-The trainings should go over company policies once more.
-They should address what you should do if you are the victim of sexual harassment.
+The training should go over company policies once more.
+They should address what you should do if you are a victim of sexual harassment.
 They should also show you how to avoid sexual misconduct yourself.